adamlove01/nuxt-ssr-secure-website/validation/README.md

 It is important to understand that Joi is being used to **not only** validate, but **also** to alter the input, and to return optimized input.
 For example, in a schema we can `.trim()` the input, or convert to `.lowercase()`, or call a custom script like `.custom(html.removeAll)` and these change the return values.

 The key to this validation method is the JoiValidate.js script.
-Using this script we can pass **any subset** of input keys, and input object and a schema.
-The validate() funcyion will then
+Using this script we can pass **any subset** of input keys, an input object and a schema.
+The validate() function will then
 - a) Find the input keys in the input object;
 - b) Find the input keys in the schema; and
 - c) Validate the input values based on the schema key rules.